ReedD/glicko-two/README.md

 ## When to update rankings

-Generally speaking, the system was designed to allow for a series of zero-many games played within a set rating period interval.
+Generally speaking, the system was designed to allow for a series of zero to many games played within a set rating period interval.
 At the end of the rating period, all players ratings would be updated.
 The rating interval length is up to the administrator.

-> The Glicko-2 system works best when the number of games in a rating period is moderate to large, say an average of at least 10-15 games per player in a rating period.
-[Mark E. Glickman](http://www.glicko.net/glicko/glicko2.pdf)
+> The Glicko-2 system works best when the number of games in a rating period is moderate to large, say an average of at least 10-15 games per player in a rating period. - [Mark E. Glickman](http://www.glicko.net/glicko/glicko2.pdf)

 However, this is not always the case [lichess](https://lichess.org/qa/888/what-is-glicko-2-rating-volatility#answer-5619) for example updates after every single match.

+## Credit

+The translation of the Glicko-2 algorithm from spec to JavaScript was largely the work of an existing NPM package [glicko2](https://www.npmjs.com/package/glicko2).